 P308+P313 IF exposed or concerned: Get medical advice/ attention.
-P370+P378 case of fire: Use alcohol resistant foam or normal protein foam to extinguish.
+P370+P378 In case of fire: Use alcohol resistant foam or normal protein foam to extinguish.
 P302+P352 IF ON SKIN: Wash with plenty of water and soap.
+P305+P351+P338 IF IN EYES: Rinse cautiously with water for several minutes.
+Remove contact lenses, if present and easy to do.
+Continue rinsing.
 P333+P313 If skin irritation or rash occurs: Get medical advice/attention.
+P337+P313 If eye irritation persists: Get medical advice/attention.
 P362+P364 Take off contaminated clothing and wash it before reuse.
 P303+P361+P353 IF ON SKIN (or hair): Take off immediately all contaminated clothing.
 Rinse skin with water/shower.